vm6502q/qrack.github.io/docs/performance/index.rst

 OpenCL
 ======

-These are a representative sample of regression equations for QEngineOCL:
+These are a representative sample of regression equations for QEngineOCL.
+Testing was carried out on parallel gates across the full width of a coherent unit of quantum memory, up to integer flooring on 2 and 3 qubit gates.

 .. csv-table:: Regressed OpenCL Speed Equations
   :header: "Method","First Qubit","Base","Intercept","R^2","p-value"